-Snowboardcross rider Jacobellis earns 1st US gold in Beijing
+Jacobellis earns 1st US gold at Olympics in snowboardcross

 Up until Wednesday, Jacobellis was best known for taking a massive lead into the final jump at the 2006 Turin Games but pulling on her board in a showboat move as she rode over the crest, then falling and settling for silver.

-This time, she rode hard all the way to the line, beating Chloe Trespeuch of France, then covering her heart with her hands as she slowed.
+This time, she rode hard all the way to the line, beating Chloe Trespeuch of France.
+She covered her heart with her hands as she slowed.
+At the post-race ceremony, she received one of the treasured Bing Dwen Dwen stuffed animals, lifted it over her head and just stood there and beamed.
 Meryeta O’Dine of Canada won the bronze.

+“They can keep talking about it all they want,” Jacobellis said.
+“Because it really shaped me into the individual that I am.
+It kept me hungry and really kept me fighting in this sport.”

 That the first U.S. gold would come from Jacobellis, and not Shriffin, or someone else in the action park — say slopestylers Jamie Anderson or Red Gerard — was surprising.
 That Jacobellis would put herself in the win column after all these years was not a shock at all.